ericli2333/NJU-beamer-theme-template/README.md

 # FSU Beamerposter & Presentation Theme (Unofficial)

 An unofficial custom **Beamerposter** and **presentation** theme designed for Florida State University (FSU) — ideal for math, science, and engineering departments.
 This theme follows the FSU Garnet & Gold color scheme and supports both **poster-style** layouts and standard **slides-style** presentations.

+**Disclaimer:** This is an adaptation of the `CambridgeUS` theme for Beamer posters and presentations.

 ---